mikenthiwa/task_management_front/README.md

 ## Authentication Flow

 - All non-static routes are protected by `src/middleware.ts`.
-- Unauthenticated visitors are redirected to `/api/auth/signin`; on successful login they return to `/dashboard/tasks`.
+- Unauthenticated visitors are redirected to `/api/auth/signin`; on successful Google login they return to `/dashboard/tasks`.
 - API calls automatically attach the bearer token pulled from the NextAuth session both on the server (via `auth()`) and on the client (via `getSession()`).

-## Test Admin Credentials

-- Email: `administrator@localhost.com`
-- Password: `Kenya2019%`

-These credentials are intended for local development and manual QA of admin-level features.
-Do not use them in production environments.

 ## Project Structure Highlights